christopherdebeer/colourtool/README.md

 ## Issues

-Being javascript, you may run into cross-domain issues, if a stylesheet resides on a domain other than the one you run the bookmarklet on.
-Currently if a stylesheet fails to load for either this or any other reason, then it is just skipped.
+<strike>Being javascript, you may run into cross-domain issues, if a stylesheet resides on a domain other than the one you run the bookmarklet on.
+Currently if a stylesheet fails to load for either this or any other reason, then it is just skipped.</strike>

+The bookmarklet now, when encountering a stylsheet/asset that is unreahable (due to cross-domain security restrictions), attempts to resolve it by querying yahoo via YQL.